adriangb/xpresso/docs/tutorial/path_params.md

 # Path parameters

-Path parameters are declared in the route defenition, using the same foramt as formatting strings (`"{}"`):
+Path parameters are declared in the route definition, using the same format as formatting strings (`"{}"`):
 To tell Xpresso that you want to extract a path parameter and inject it into your function, use `FromPath`.
 This is just a marker that tells Xpresso how to inject the value, it has no effect on the function if it is called directly.